 We are a developer, owner and operator of destination casino resorts (integrated resorts).
 We currently own and operate Wynn Las Vegas | Encore ("Wynn Las Vegas"), an integrated destination casino resort in Las Vegas, Nevada.
-Wynn Las Vegas | Encore is located at the intersection of the Las Vegas Strip and Sands Avenue, and occupies approximately 215 acres of land fronting the Las Vegas Strip.
+Wynn Las Vegas | Encore is located at the intersection of the Las Vegas Strip and Sands Avenue and occupies approximately 215 acres of land fronting the Las Vegas Strip.
 We own approximately 18 acres across Sands Avenue, a portion of which is utilized for employee parking and an office building.
-We also utilize approximately 5 acres adjacent to the golf course on which an office building is located.
+We also utilize approximately five acres adjacent to the golf course on which an office building is located.
 We lease approximately 140 acres where the golf course is located, along with related water rights, from Wynn Resorts.

-Wynn Las Vegas | Encore features the following as of October 15, 2015:
+Wynn Las Vegas | Encore features the following as of April 15, 2016:

-- Approximately 186,000 square feet of casino space, offering 24-hour gaming and a full range of games with 232 table games and 1,861 slot machines, private gaming salons, a sky casino, a poker room and a race and sports book; - Two luxury hotel towers with a total of 4,748 spacious guest rooms, suites and villas; - 34 food and beverage outlets featuring signature chefs: - Approximately 99,000 square feet of high-end, brand-name retail shopping, including stores and boutiques by Alexander McQueen, Brioni, Cartier, Chanel, Chloé, Chopard, Dior, Givenchy, Graff, Hermes, IWC Schaffhausen, Jaeger-LeCoultre, Loro Piana, Louis Vuitton, Manolo Blahnik, Moncler, Nicholas Kirkwood, Oscar de la Renta, Piaget, Prada, Rolex, Vertu and others; - Approximately 290,000 square feet of meeting and convention space; - Three nightclubs and a beach club; - Specially designed theater presenting "Le Rêve-The Dream," a water-based theatrical production and a theater presenting "Steve Wynn's ShowStoppers," a Broadway-style entertainment production; - · Recreation and leisure facilities, including an 18-hole golf course, swimming pools, private cabanas and two full service spas and salons; and - · Wedding chapel.
+- Approximately 186,000 square feet of casino space, offering 24-hour gaming and a full range of games with 238 table games and 1,887 slot machines, private gaming salons, a sky casino, a poker room and a race and sports book; - Two luxury hotel towers with a total of 4,748 guest rooms, suites and villas; - 34 food and beverage outlets featuring signature chefs; - Approximately 99,000 square feet of high-end, brand-name retail shopping, including stores and boutiques by Alexander McQueen, Brioni, Cartier, Chanel, Chloé, Chopard, Dior, Givenchy, Graff, Hermes, IWC Schaffhausen, Jaeger-LeCoultre, Loro Piana, Louis Vuitton, Moncler, Nicholas Kirkwood, Piaget, Prada, Rolex, Vertu and others; - Approximately 290,000 square feet of meeting and convention space; - Three nightclubs and a beach club; - A specially designed theater presenting "Le Rêve-The Dream," a water-based theatrical production and a theater presenting "Steve Wynn's ShowStoppers," a Broadway-style entertainment production; and - Recreation and leisure facilities, including an 18-hole golf course, swimming pools, private cabanas, two full service spas and salons, and a wedding chapel.